 FPIs Turn Net Sellers After A Day

-Foreign portfolio investors offloaded equities worth Rs 319.2 crore, according to NSE data.
+Foreign portfolio investors offloaded equities worth Rs 2,002.25 crore, according to NSE.

 Save